 - A high school student in grades 9-12.

-- An interest in media or media production and/or at least one of our key areas of interest: News, Arts, Science, Education.
+- An interest in media, media production and/or at least one of our key areas of interest: News, Arts, Science, Education

 - An interest in advising and giving input on various KQED programs, products and initiatives.

-- Able to attend after-school meetings every other week at KQED in San Francisco.
+- Able to attend monthly after-school meetings at KQED in San Francisco, two Saturday meetings (Fall, Spring), and at least one community event.

 - Complete a one-year term.
 (For non-seniors, members are eligible to serve up to two years.)